getlago/lago-java-client/docs/PlansApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     PlansApi apiInstance = new PlansApi(defaultClient);
-    String code = "example_code"; // String | Code of the existing plan
-    try {
+    String code = "startup"; // String | The code of the plan.
+It serves as a unique identifier associated with a particular plan.
+The code is typically used for internal or system-level identification purposes, like assigning a subscription, for instance. try {
       Plan result = apiInstance.destroyPlan(code);
       System.out.println(result);